 Using Flickr to Find Images, Step by Step

-First, I know that there are actually Plugins that you can use to find Creative Commons images and put them right into your WordPress event website but call me old fashioned in this one respect, I always go to the source to search for images.
+First, I know that there are actually Plugins that you can use to find Creative Commons images and put them right into your WordPress event website, but call me old-fashioned in this one respect: I always go to the source to search for photos.
 I think that you should too.

 When you arrive at the search results, take another step and click on the advanced search link

-Now, properly licensed images show up and once you have found the image that you want, click on it and it will bring up the image page.
-You can then RIGHT click on the image and choose the size that you need.
+Now, properly licensed images show up, and once you have found the image you want, click on it, and it will bring up the image page.
+You can then right-click on the photo and choose the size that you need.

-Once you have gotten the image size, simply download the image
+Once you have gotten the image size, download the image

 Upload the image to your site

 Attribution – This is a must.
 You have to give attribution to the creator of the original work and follow all of the other license requirements.
 If you need help in determining what the proper attribution would be, see this article at the Creative Commons Website.